jeremycornett/BallClock/README.md

 * Provide a way for users to provide an input value.
 * Ensure the code can be easily expanded to add a new queue or alter existing queues.

+# Build and Test

+## Requirements

+* Windows Operating System
+* Install latest version of Python 2.7
+* Install Docker for Windows.
+* python and pip on the command-line path.

+## Command

+    run.bat

 ## Background

 The ball clock is a simple device which keeps track of the passing minutes by moving ball-bearings through a series of rails and queues.
 Each minute, a rotating arm removes a ball bearing from the queue at the bottom, raises it to the top of the clock and deposits it on a track leading to indicators displaying minutes, five-minutes and hours.
 These indicators display the time between 1:00 and 12:59, but without 'a.m.' or 'p.m.' indicators.
 Thus 2 balls in the minute indicator, 6 balls in the five-minute indicator and 5 balls in the hour indicator displays the time 5:32.